 Some useful info for Igloofest in Montreal

-- You must be 18 years old to attend.
+Age: You must be 18 or older to attend.

 Further reading on things to do in Quebec in winter